WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Amol-Prabhu/meetings-with-kirstie.md

 #### What would you like to work on next week?

 * Continue the AutSPACEs paper - make a figure for the cycle of data collection on PP
+* Understand, track and begin evaluating the comments from the review of the DECOVID paper
 * Continue writing the EPR report and have a draft ready for some initial comments
 * Attend the Management Development Programme: Your Impact on Others workshop and take away some useful guidance on the topic
 * Start the weekly Secondment Behaviour Sessions